ISISComputingGroup/ibex_developers_manual/GUI_development/Eclipse/Common-Eclipse-Issues.md

 This might be difficult to find as an error, and it may not exist for other developers - even on the same branch!
 Adding the plugin directly to your configuration solves this.

+### Plugins compile fine but dependencies cause errors at runtime ###

+If you can run the application fine but are seeing a `java.lang.NoClassDefFoundError` at runtime, try re-setting the target platform, synchronizing `client.product`, and doing a clean.

 ### Menu items are missing ###

 This is usually because a dependency is missing.
 See "I really cannot work out why the GUI won't start!" below.